syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Change-the-selection-color-of-annotations.md

 # Change the Selection color of the annotations

-PdfViewer allows you to change the selection color of both the locked and unlocked annotations with the `SelectorSettings` API of the PdfViewerControl and PdfDocumentView classes.
+PDF Viewer allows you to change the selection color of both the locked and unlocked annotations with the `SelectorSettings` property of the [PdfViewerControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html) and [PdfDocumentView](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfDocumentView.html) classes.
 The following code sample illustrates the same.

 {% tabs %}
 {% highlight c# %}

-// Stroke color changes the selection color of the unlocked annotation. pdfViewer.SelectorSettings.StrokeColor = Color.FromArgb(255,255,0,0);
+// Change the selected stroke color of an unlocked annotation. pdfViewer.SelectorSettings.StrokeColor = Color.FromArgb(255,255,0,0);
-// Locked Stroke color changes the selection color of the locked annotation. pdfViewer.SelectorSettings.LockedStrokeColor = Color.FromArgb(255, 0, 255, 0);
+// Change the selected stroke color of a locked annotation. pdfViewer.SelectorSettings.LockedStrokeColor = Color.FromArgb(255, 0, 255, 0);

 {% endhighlight %}

 {% highlight vbnet %}

-' Stroke color changes the selection color of the unlocked annotation. pdfViewer.SelectorSettings.StrokeColor = Color.FromArgb(255, 255, 0, 0)
+' Change the selected stroke color of an unlocked annotation. pdfViewer.SelectorSettings.StrokeColor = Color.FromArgb(255, 255, 0, 0)
-' Locked Stroke color changes the selection color of the locked annotation. pdfViewer.SelectorSettings.LockedStrokeColor = Color.FromArgb(255, 0, 255, 0)
+' Change the selected stroke color of a locked annotation. pdfViewer.SelectorSettings.LockedStrokeColor = Color.FromArgb(255, 0, 255, 0)

 {% endhighlight %}